BOB’S WATCHES

 Similarly, rare or unusual traits can also significantly increase a Rolex price beyond what would normally be the fair market value for similar watches of the same reference.
 You may have a Rolex from a not-particularly-special reference, but if it has a rare dial or some other unusual feature or even a factory defect, that can make it rare and quite a bit more valuable to collectors.

 While all of these things play into determining the price of a Rolex watch, the secondary market also drives the prices of Rolex watches – just like a stock market.
-Bob’s Watches uses this same open market system to help us both buy and sell watches at the most fair prices anywhere online.
-We publish both the buy and sell prices for every Rolex model, so that both buyers and sellers can verify that they are getting the best possible deal.
+Bob’s Watches uses this same open market system to help us both buy and sell watches at the fairest prices anywhere online.
+We publish both the buy and sell prices for every Rolex model so that both buyers and sellers can verify that they are getting the best possible deal.

 However, because the demand for Rolex watches far exceeds the supply, multi-year waiting lists for many of the brand’s top models exist at virtually all retailers around the globe.
 Consequently, this strong market demand can drive the fair market values for certain Rolex watches well above their original retail prices.
 For some ultra-desirable models like the stainless steel Rolex Daytona, if you are lucky enough to find one at retail, you can turn around and sell it for almost twice what you paid for it!